kagantek/OUA-U32-Bootcamp/README.md

    + <b>User Stories are written into product backlogs:</b> `Details of the stories` can be read by clicking on the product backlog items.
    + <b>The process of Daily Scrum meetings:</b> Meetings continued to be held via `WhatsApp Messenger` and `DC`, but `Google Drive` was used to share some large-sized asset files.
    + <b>Change in development process:</b> `A simultaneous` development process was abandoned and project development continued `sequentially` at certain periods during the day in order to avoid problems in GitHub.
+   + <b>The platform chosen to release our game build:</b> `itch.io`
    + <b>The applications chosen for Game Trailer Video:</b> `DaVinci Resolve`.
    + <b>The applications chosen for Fantasy Map design:</b> `Krita`.
    + Free generative AI tools used for `concept` and `in game` designs.
    + <b>Developers for this Sprint:</b> `İrem Eylül ÖZTEK`, `Kağan TEK`, `Kerem Aslan URAL`.
    + <b>Designers for this Sprint:</b> `İsrafil ERCAN`, `Kerem Aslan URAL`.

+  ### Sprint Review

+   + <b>Sprint Review Participants:</b> `Kerem Aslan URAL`, `İsrafil ERCAN`, `İrem Eylül ÖZTEK`, `Kağan TEK`.
+   + `NPC interaction`, `dialogues` and `quest systems` are added to the game.
+   + Enhanced `teleportation mechanics` with `radial dynamic UI` added to the game.
+   + `Game Over screen` and `In game pause menu` are designed and added to the game.
+   + `Dynamic Skybox` and `Day & Night Cycle` mechanics added to the game.
+   + `Character health mechanics` and `related UI designs` are added to the game.
+   + `A mini parkour mechanics` that is activated by `a secret button` has been added to the game.
+   + A beautiful `cinematic` beginning has been added, telling the game story with `AI-powered visuals`.
+   + `A fantasy map` that is exactly compatible with our game map has been designed and added to the game.
+   + An improved `mini map` that shows our character, NPCs and enemy AI with `special icons` and a `large map` that shows our `character's coordinates` have been added to the game.
+   + `Game music & sound effects` and their `scripts` are added to the game.
+(Musics are different in battle zone and other parts of the map.)
+   + `NavMesh agent AI` added to `two different` enemy mobs.
+   + `Mob fight` and `interaction mechanics` added to the game.
+   + `Game trailer video` is edited and uploaded to YouTube platform.

+  ### Sprint Retrospective

+   + `Team spirit was maintained`, possible discussions were prevented, and team members congratulated each other for working devotedly throughout the Scrum process.
+   + The project development process, which was interrupted due to internships and exams, was resolved by adopting a sequential development order.
+   + Although the game was output in WebGL format without any problems, the platforms did not allow it due to size.
+Due to the large size of our game, a build that can be downloaded and played was preferred rather than a structure that can be played online.
+   + It was decided to cancel bend mechanics of character to focus on other features.
+   + It was decided to cancel melee attack mechanics for our character to improve aim mechanics.
+   + It was decided to cancel object moving mechanics of objects to focus on more scene details.
+   + It was decided to cancel a final boss level and boss fight mechanics to improve other five territories.
+   + As a result, although we canceled some tasks, it was a much more intense and challenging process than the first two sprints.
+However, since everyone in the team got used to each other's working order, the project was developed much more efficiently.
+   + `The demo day presentation` was discussed and a preparation plan was created.
+   + Preliminary discussions were held about `the future planning` of the project and it was decided to develop our game.
+   + As a team, we had `a small celebration` with the justified pride of having produced a beautiful project at the end of the last sprint.

 </details>

 ---